 I have found myself quoting this as my daughter gets closer to all the drama of being a growing pre-teen and the importance of choosing friends wisely.
 But I began to see it’s relevance after returning to work.
 People change people.
 And I had been missing out on all of it.

-From my office, in the break room, or during those co-worker drop-ins; I could hear business processes breaks, control issues, items that had negative - or positive - financial impact.
+From my office, in the break room, or during those co-worker drop-ins; I could hear business processes breaks, control issues, items that had negative – or positive – financial impact.
 Co-workers that were customer facing had great ideas of how to retain customers and employees.
 Co-workers over in development had great ideas on how to help market our product.
 Sales reps talked about what developments could help meet customers needs.
 And all these great things were either communicated or NOT communicated up through, you guessed it, PEOPLE.
-Without some of those co-worker drop bys or water cooler talks that take maybe a little bit more of our time than we intended when we said "good morning, Bob" - turns out they can be good for business.
+Without some of that co-worker drop-bys or water cooler talks that take maybe a little bit more of our time than we intended when we said “good morning, Bob” – turns out they can be good for business.

 Human interaction, discovery, communication.
 People change people who change the business.

-Build relationships and promote team work
+Build relationships and promote teamwork

 Invite deeper investment

 And what comes of relationships and teamwork?
 Satisfaction on the job.
 And what of that you say?
 Our teams end up investing more of themselves, their ideas and their skills into the company.
-Our teams are invited to invest deeper into their careers, which benefits the top and bottom lines.
+Our teams are invited to invest deeper in their careers, which benefits the top and bottom lines.

-4 highly effective time management tips
+four highly practical time management tips

 Cut out the toxic interruptions

-First, let me start by saying: abusing company internet use, gossip, and personal phone overuse is not what I'm talking about here when I say interruptions are good for business.
+First, let me start by saying: abusing company internet use, gossip, and personal phone overuse is not what I’m talking about here when I say interruptions are good for business.
 Those interruptions are unnecessary, toxic and completely in your control to reduce.
 Do you have someone coming into your office daily and complaining about anything and everything?
 Sure, blowing off steam is one thing.
-Constantly creating a negative work space is another.
-This impacts the work of others and if you are spending your entire morning helping someone else feel better, (that just isn't going to feel better no matter what).
+Constantly creating a negative workspace is another.
+This impacts the work of others and if you are spending your entire morning helping someone else feel better, (that just isn’t going to feel better no matter what).
 This kind of interruption is only going to be toxic.
-It's a horrible interruption that needs to be expired ASAP.
+It’s a horrible interruption that needs to be expired ASAP.

-Furthermore if you are the naysayer and toxic interruption, I'd suggest finding another outlet to blow off your steam, perhaps outside of company walls and co-workers.
-Or do something about it and either be the change you want to see, or find another devil to dance with and say adios to your current company.
-In the long run it would be better for everyone involved.
+Furthermore, if you are the naysayer and toxic interruption, I’d suggest finding another outlet to blow off your steam, perhaps outside of company walls and co-workers.
+Or do something about it and either be the change you want to see or find another devil to dance with and say adios to your current company.
+In the long run, it would be better for everyone involved.

 I equate it to a poor marriage.
 If the two spouses of said poor marriage complained to one another about one another, neither one of them would ever have the courage or encouragement to do anything that would make their marriage thrive.
 So too with work environment and relationships.

-Let's face it, we spend too much time at work to feel like we are in a dead marriage with it.
-So, don't let yourself or anyone else worsen the atmosphere.
+Let’s face it; we spend too much time at work to feel like we are in a dead marriage with it.
+So, don’t let yourself or anyone else worsen the atmosphere.
 For effective time management, cut out the toxic interruptions.